-- 42. The Prudential Committee must- - (a) generally oversee the management and administration of the Prudential Authority to ensure that it is efficient and effective; and - (b) act for the Prudential Authority in the following matters: - Authorising the Chief Executive Officer to sign, on behalf of the Prudential Authority, a section 27 or section 77 memorandum of understanding and any amendment to such a memorandum; - (ii) delegating powers of the Prudential Authority to the Financial Sector Conduct Authority in terms of a section 77 memorandum of understanding; - (iii) adopting the regulatory strategy of the Prudential Authority, and any amendment to the strategy; - \\\\(iv)-making prudential standards or joint standards, and any amendments to those standards; - (v)-adopting the administrative action procedures of the Prudential Authority, and any amendment to those procedures; - (vi) appointing members of subcommittees of the Prudential Authority required or permitted by this Act or a specific financial sectoral law, and giving directions regarding the conduct of the work of any subcommittee; - (vii) making (vi) making prudential standards, joint standards and other regulatory instruments under in terms of financial sector laws for which it is the responsible authority; - (viii) making determinations of fees in terms of a financial sector law laws; and - (viiiix) any other matter assigned in terms of a financial sector law to the Prudential Committee.
+- 42. The Prudential Committee must- - (a) generally oversee the management and administration of the Prudential Authority to ensure that it is efficient and effective; and - (b) act for the Prudential Authority in the following matters: - (i) Authorising the Chief Executive Officer to sign, on behalf of the Prudential Authority, a section 27 or section 77 memorandum of understanding and any amendment to such a memorandum; - (ii) delegating powers of the Prudential Authority to the Financial Sector Conduct Authority in terms of a section 77 memorandum of understanding; - (iii) adopting the regulatory strategy of the Prudential Authority, and any amendment to the strategy; - (iv) adopting the administrative action procedures of the Prudential Authority, and any amendment to those procedures; - (v) appointing members of subcommittees of the Prudential Authority required or permitted by a law, and giving directions regarding the conduct of the work of any subcommittee; - (vi) making prudential standards, joint standards and other regulatory instruments in terms of financial sector laws; - (vii) making determinations of fees in terms of financial sector laws; and - (viii) any other matter assigned in terms of a financial sector law to the Prudential Committee.